Modhura002/Amazon-Clone/README.md

 # Amazon Clone

- -made purely by CSS and HTML by Modhura Banerjee
+ --made purely by CSS and HTML by Modhura Banerjee